srey942/Sreyas_Naaraayanan-Ramanathan-ecc-dssb-IS21-code-challenge-req101408/README.md

 - After creating the .env file, please install the required node modules by `npm install`
 - Once the node modules are installed,run `npm run dev` command to start the backend (api component).
+- After the backend is up and running the swagger is available on [http://localhost:3000/api/api-docs/](http://localhost:3000/api/api-docs/)
 - Seed mock data by executing the endpoint (`/api/product/seed`) from the swagger documentation.
 - After seeding the data all products can be viewed at `http://localhost:3000/api/product`
-- The swagger documentation contains the GET, POST, PUT and DELETE endpoints for the product.
+- The swagger documentation contains the GET, POST, PUT and DELETE endpoints for the product for the product apis.

 **Note The backend requires to be seeded with random products first before running the front-end.**